Editor's note: As of May 21, this story is no longer being updated. Here's where you can get the latest information:

 Can I still go to church?

-Some churches have switched over to offering their congregation's livestreaming.
+Some churches have switched over to livestreaming their services.
 But technically, yes.
-Abbott said in his March 31 executive order that churches can remain open as long as services follow the Centers for Disease Control and Prevention's guidelines, such as keeping attendees at least six feet apart.
+Abbott said in his March 31 executive order that churches can remain open as long as services follow the Centers for Disease Control and Prevention's guidelines, such as keeping attendees at least 6 feet apart.

 What things can parents do to help protect our children?

 The CDC recommends children take the same preventive measures as adults: washing hands, avoiding contact with those who are sick and staying up to date on vaccinations.
-They note there is no evidence children are more susceptible to the virus than adults, and in China, the majority of cases — and the majority of severe symptoms — occur in adults.
+They note there is no evidence that children are more susceptible to the virus than adults, and in China, the majority of cases — and the majority of severe symptoms — have occurred in adults.

 How is the new coronavirus impacting Texas' health care systems?